dinamohamed85/jest-example1/README.md

 	expect(sum(1,2)).not.toBe(3)     <br />
 	expect(cloneArray(array)).toEqual(array)
 - 10- npm test
-- 11- What parts of code are tested, which functions and lines get tested: change package.json\ test: "jest --coverage"
+- 11- What parts of code are tested, which functions and lines get tested:   <br />
+	change package.json\ test: "jest --coverage"
 - 12- You sould get result like this:-
 <table >